Institute for Cultural Evolution

 Integral Political Think Tank

-Steve is president and cofounder of the nonprofit “integral political think tank,” The Institute for Cultural Evolution (“ICE”).
-ICE is a nonprofit 501c3 organization based in Boulder, Colorado.
-ICE’s mission is to foster political and cultural evolution in America.
+Steve is president and cofounder of the nonprofit “integral political think tank,” The Institute for Cultural Evolution.
+The Institute is a nonprofit 501c3 organization based in Boulder, Colorado.
+Its mission is to foster political and cultural evolution in America.
 The main focus of the think tank is the amelioration of hyper-partisan polarization.

-ICE is managed by Steve, together with cofounder Carter Phipps.
+Steve serves as president of the Institute, working with the Institute’s executive director Josh Leonard.
 The think tank’s board of directors includes Whole Foods CEO John Mackey, Daily Evolver podcast host Jeff Salzman, and serial tech entrepreneur John Street.

 Comments on ICE from noteworthy people: